DevSilv/ARCHIVED-varts-plain-css/README.md

 ## will files in this repository be updated?

-any files in this repository will be improved or fixed only in special cases.
+any files in this repository will be updated (i.e. improved or fixed) only in special cases.